 Table 5 reports the corresponding correlations with capacity utilization for all but Hong Kong, Singapore, China, and India.
 The MAOG has the most positive correlation with capacity utilization in 6 out of 9 cases (including the US benchmark) and has very high correlations in two of the other cases.
 Surprisingly, the correlation is negative for the Philippines.
-But this is true for all three estimates of the output gap, perhaps raising doubts about capacity utilization as a measure of slack in this case, especially given that the UC-HP output gap and the MAOG have the expected negative correlations with the unemployment rate.
+But this is true for all three estimates of the output gap, perhaps raising doubts about capacity utilization as a good measure of slack in this case, especially given that the UC-HP output gap and the MAOG have the expected negative correlations with the unemployment rate.

 Overall, the strong coherence with other measures of slack lends credence to the MAOGs.
-The result is particularly notable given that the MAOGs are estimated using only univariate models of real GDP.
+The coherence is particularly notable given that the MAOGs are estimated using only univariate models of real GDP.
+At the same time, the MAOGs provide a broad measure of slack even when unemployment rate or capacity utilization data are not available or are heavily influenced by long-run structural factors.

-Revisiting Table 2, the MAOGs provide a stronger signal about future economic growth than the two other output gap estimates in 11 out of 13 cases (including the
+Revisiting Table 2, the MAOGs provide a stronger signal about future economic growth than the two other output gap estimates in 11 out of 13 cases (including the US benchmark), with reasonably large negative correlations in all but one case.
+This